can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-For `<post-file>` I decided to go with a layered approach where I have a basic object and then enrich it with all sorts of additional helpers that contain logic for a particular fields.
+For `<post-file>` I decided to go with a layered approach where I have a basic object and then enrich it with all sorts of additional helpers that contain logic for particular fields.
 Here is `to-event-list` which is used by `to-xmlrpc-struct`:

 ```common_lisp